 ♥ Share What You’ve Learned From Her!

-I think it’s fair to say that young mothers in the trenches of raising small children too often feel like most of what they have to say usually falls on deaf ears!
+I think it’s fair to say that young mother’s in the trenches of raising small children all too often feel like most of what they have to say usually falls on deaf ears!

 One valuable lesson I learned from my mother’s nurturing example was just how important it was to truly enjoy the journey of motherhood and the privilege that was mine of being able to steer my children in the right direction with positive energy and disciplined guidance; trying my best to help them develop integrity and strength in character that would lead them to being productive, caring individuals!

 “As a mother, you will often be somebody’s superhero…and you won’t even have to wear a cape!”
-Jen Singer, author of “14 Hours Before Bedtime!”
+Jen Singer “14 Hours Before Bedtime”

-(My mother has been gone for a little over ten years now, but I’m always mindful of her and the wonderful legacy she left for our family!)
+(My mother has been gone for a little over ten years now, but I am always mindful of her and the wonderful legacy she left for our family!)

 ♥ Share Your Heart!

-Being a mother is not without its joys and triumphs, but the truth of the matter is that most days it’s really hard work!
+Being a mother is not without its joys and triumphs, but the truth of the matter is that most days it is really hard work!
 Maybe the hardest thing about mothering is keeping a clear vision of the big picture amid the confusion of everyday life!
-Who better to help you gain a keener perspective than your own mother; after all, she can attest to the fact that embracing the role of being a mother makes you a better person!
-Whenever I did share my heart with my sweet mother, and the feelings of inadequacy I felt on occasion as I compared my skills to those of other women, she in turn shared her heart…..always reassuring me that ALL mothers are human and they mess up and make mistakes–their best isn’t perfect by a long shot…..but still the role of “Mother” is one to be cherished and cultivated in our own unique way!
+Who better to help you gain keener perspective than your own mother…after all, she can attest to the fact that embracing the role of being a mother makes you a better person!
+Whenever I did share my heart with my sweet mother, and the feeling of inadequacy I felt on occasion, as I compared my skills to those of other women, she in turn shared her heart…always reassuring me that ALL mothers are human and they mess up and make mistakes–their best isn’t perfect by a long shot–but still the role of “Mother” is one to be cherished and cultivated in our own unique way!

 “Of all the people who reach out and try to understand one another, mothers surely ought to lead the way!”
 Dean Hughes

-I’d love to know what little gem of advice your mom taught you that you treasure the most!
+I’d love to know what little gems of advice your mom taught you that you treasure the most!